Visual Intention Grounding for Egocentric Assistants: Intention Grounding EgoIntention Dataset

 The initial stage generates intention descriptions.
 We use GPT-4~\cite{achiam2023gpt}'s multimodal capabilities to analyze egocentric visual inputs and generate contextually relevant human intention sentences.
 To capture diverse real-world scenarios, we design two types of intention descriptions: \begin{itemize} \item \textbf{Context-aware intentions:} These sentences reflect complex object relationships and environmental cues from a first-person perspective.
 For instance, a user might think, ``I noticed a wobbly table leg that needs fixing,'' expressing the need for a hammer. \item \textbf{Uncommon intentions:} These describe atypical object uses, where users repurpose objects based on necessity.
 For example, a backpack might be used as an improvised umbrella during unexpected rain. \end{itemize} These sentences are generated using carefully crafted prompts through an in-context learning approach as shown in Appendix.

-The second stage is a human check, performed through Amazon Mechanical Turk (MTurk).
-Human annotators assess each generated intention sentence following detailed guidelines (provided in the Appendix) to ensure semantic validity and real-world applicability.
-Since multiple reasonable intention sentences may exist for a given scenario, we do not rely on inter-annotator agreement as a filtering criterion.
-Instead, a single annotator selects and refines an appropriate sentence from the generated set.
-Each selected sentence then undergoes further validation through both human verification and a GPT-based checker to ensure that it accurately expresses a need for the target object before being included in the dataset.
+The second stage involves human validation via Amazon Mechanical Turk (MTurk).
+Annotators assess each generated sentence using detailed guidelines to ensure semantic correctness and real-world plausibility.
+Since multiple valid intentions may exist for a given scenario, we do not use inter-annotator agreement as a filtering criterion.
+Instead, one annotator selects and, if necessary, refines a suitable sentence.
+This selection is then verified by a second annotator and a GPT-4-based checker, both of which independently assess whether the sentence expresses a genuine need for the target object.
+Only those passing both checks are retained.

-The final stage addresses the inherent subjectivity of human intentions by incorporating multiple valid object annotations.
-Recognizing that a single intention may be satisfied by various objects (\eg, flower pots, bottles, or cups for desktop decoration), we employ human annotators to identify and label additional objects that could reasonably fulfill the stated intention, complementing the primary ground truth annotations with supplementary bounding boxes.
-Similarly to the second stage, only alternative object annotations that pass both the GPT-based checker and human verification are included.
+To account for the subjectivity of human intentions, we include additional object annotations.
+A single intention may be satisfied by various objects (\eg, flower pots, bottles, or cups for desktop decoration).
+Annotators identify such alternatives, which are added as supplementary bounding boxes.
+As before, only those passing both human and GPT-4 verification are included.

-During dataset construction, we observe that GPT-4 generates higher-quality context-aware intention sentences than uncommon intention sentences, as reflected in the human verification pass rates (97.2\% vs. 74.1\%).
-For uncommon intention generation, despite providing in-context learning examples, GPT-4's outputs occasionally deviated from the prompts, such as generating common function needs instead of uncommon ones or leaking the target object name within the sentence.
-Interestingly, we find that GPT-4 is reliable in verifying whether a sentence expresses a need for a target object, achieving 92\% correlation with human judgments in a 500-sample evaluation.
-Based on this, we integrate GPT-4 as an auxiliary checker to enhance data verification.
+We observed that GPT-4 performs more reliably as a verifier than as a generator.
+While context-aware sentences passed human checks at 97.2\%, uncommon intentions had a lower pass rate of 74.1\%, often due to generic outputs or object name leakage.
+However, as a verifier, GPT-4 achieved 92\% agreement with human judgments in a 500-sample study, supporting its role as an auxiliary checker.
+To further validate our pipeline, we conducted an inter-annotator study on 500 verified samples, yielding agreement rates of 98.6\% for context-aware and 91.2\% for uncommon intentions.
+The maintained or slightly improved RefCOCO performance after joint training further supports the quality of our annotations.